MGT 2354: Leadership for Managers and Entrepreneurs

 MGT 2354 is the introductory course for the Organizational Leadership Pathways minor.

-What does the professor say about this course?
 An interview with Dr. Kimberly Carlson.

 Q: How did this course come about?

 A: I created this teams course because many students are not taught the skills of working in teams, yet they are required to work in teams all the time.
 As a result, often times they have horrible experiences.
 I wanted to fix that, which is why it is a 2000 level course.
 My hope is that students will learn and practice team and team leadership skills that they can use in their 3000 and 4000 level courses.

 A: The course is set up as a service-learning course to give back to the community while also practicing leadership skills.
 One day of the week is devoted to learning content, while the second day is a Project Lab day where they practice the skills we learned and work on their project.
 During class, we discuss basic leadership and elements of working in teams – leveraging team strengths, team communication, and conflict resolution are just a few.
 The Project Lab day has some prompts/structured activities but the rest of the time the teams can decide how best to work on their project.